Dig a Drainage Trench to Avoid Basement Flooding

 Flooded basements are a very serious problem that can result in considerable damage to your property and possessions.
 It’s also a health concern as wet basements promote mold.
 It’s important to resolve poor drainage issues rather than clean up the aftermath year after year.
 Plus, flood insurance will only protect you for so long.
+If you’re looking for a DIY solution, French drains and drainage trenches are a great way to divert water away from your home.

 How a French Drain Works